beaverbuilder/documentation/docs/beaver-builder/management-migration/advanced-settings.md

 :x: Disabled by default.

+### Limit the amount of undo/redo history in Builder UI

+The default number of changes History tracks is 20.

+Enabling this setting will limit Beaver Builder history to `5` items you can undo/redo.
+Set to `0` to completely disable History for layouts/pages controlled by Beaver Builder.

+:x: Disabled by default.

 ### Mod Security fix

 Enable the `mod_security` fix which prevents 403 errors when using Beaver Builder in shared hosting environments.